Company Philosophy

 3. The Company's Board of Directors values the results of external evaluation and continues to strengthen corporate governance.
 Our corporate governance evaluation scores have consistently ranked within the top 6-20% of listed companies over the long term.
 In the last two years (the 9th and 10th term), we have advanced to rank within the top 5% of publicly listed companies, achieving exceptional results.

-• Evaluation Recommendations/ Improvement Status:
+• Evaluation Recommendations:

 1. It is recommended to incorporate succession and training plan for senior managers into the responsibilities of Nominating and Sustainable Development Committee and regularly report on the operation of expertise development mechanism to the Board of Directors.
 This will facilitate the board supervising the implementation of the Company's senior talent development and succession plans.
-The Company will reassess relevant rules and regulations of the committee in 2025 and plan to revise proposals in line with operational timelines.

 2. It is also recommended that each Independent Director first provide their assessment of the performance of the Internal Audit Supervisor, which is then submitted to the Chairman for reference and approval.
 This will further strengthen Audit and Risk Committee's supervisory function over internal audit.
-The Company will incorporate 2025 performance evaluation of internal audit supervisor into independent directors' assessment opinions for reference.

 Succession Planning for Board Members

-The company established the Nominating Committee in July 2022 and renamed it the Nominating and Sustainable Development Committee in July 2024, which be responsible to nominate candidates for directors and independent directors, strengthen the competency of the Board of Directors and enhance enterprise sustainability value.
 The Company’s selection of directors is based on the overall configuration of the Board of Directors and the realization of the goal of diversifying the professionalism and background of directors, then be voted by the shareholders' meeting.

 The Company's ongoing director succession plan is based on the Company's amended "Director's Nomination and Selection Policy" approved in 2023, and a director candidate database is established according to the following standards: